morsapaes/mz-twitch-analytics/README.md

 ## Kafka

-The data generator will produce JSON-formatted events into the `twitch-streams` Kafka topic.
+The data generator produces **JSON-formatted** events about [active streams](https://dev.twitch.tv/docs/api/reference/#get-streams) on Twitch into the `twitch-streams` Kafka topic.
 To check that the topic has been created:

 ```bash
 docker-compose exec kafka kafka-topics \